After-Shock/Cloudbox-wiki/Nativefier.md

-[Nativefier](https://github.com/jiahaog/nativefier#nativefier) is a cross-platform application that allows you to turn any website into a native OS app.
+[Nativefier](https://github.com/jiahaog/nativefier#nativefier) is a cross-platform, Electron application (built on NodeJS and Chromium), that allows you to turn any website into a native OS app.
 This way you can open and close your Cloudbox apps without having to use your bulky internet browser.
-You can use this as an alternative to [[Organizr]].
+You may use this as an alternative to [[Organizr]].